-Accelerate your Sieve functions with GPU
+Accelerate your Sieve functions with GPU.

 parameter to your function decorator with the GPU you want.
 Today, Sieve offers a couple machine configurations listed below.